Azure-Samples/ms-identity-easyauth-nodejs-storage-graphapi/1-WebApp-storage-managed-identity/README.md

 ### Step 7: Visit the web app

-Open a browser and navigate to the deployed web app (replace *web-app-name* with the name of your web app): `https://web-app-name.azurewebsites.net/`
+Open a browser and navigate to the deployed web app (replace *web-app-name* with the name of your web app): `https://web-app-name.azurewebsites.net/`.
+Once authenticated, select the **Comments** button at the center of the page.
+This will take you to the page where you can add to and retrieve from comments in your blob storage.

 ## About the code